Globalisation and Economic Indicators

 The term "globalization" refers to the increase in international, cross-border interdependence in many areas, such as economy, politics, culture, environment, communication, between individuals, societies, institutions and states.
+Economists utilise a number of macro-economic indicators in an attempt to measure the relative performances of individual country, region and sector economies.
+The greatest failing of these indicators is their inability to account for intangibles.

-A complex multidimensional process of delimitation and despatialisation, on the one hand, and of concentration and networking on the other [Tetzlaff, 2000, p.
+Globalisation is complex multidimensional process of delimitation and despatialisation, on the one hand, and of concentration and networking on the other [Tetzlaff, 2000, p.
 24].

 Globalization can be viewed as expansion, intensification, acceleration and increase in efficiency in a global process of interconnection, encompassing all dimensions of social life, cultural and criminal, financial, political, intellectual and media dimensions.
 [Held et al., 1999, S. 16]